-- approves the proposed short term variable remuneration payable to the CEO on account of his 2015 performance; - approves the proposed base salary increase for the CEO, to apply as from 1 July 2016; - approves the proposed exceptional grant of 10 000 performance share units for the CEO and the related performance target, in accordance with the Performance Share Plan NV Bekaert SA 2015-2017.
+- " approves the proposed short term variable remuneration payable to the CEO on account of his 2016 performance; - " approves the proposed base salary increase for the CEO, to apply as from 1 July 2017; - " approves the proposed exceptional grant of 10 000 performance share units for the CEO and the related performance target in accordance with the Performance Share Plan NV Bekaert SA 2015-2017. - " resolves to waive the contractually agreed deferral of one third of the CEO's annual variable pay for this year.

-On the motion of the Nomination and Remuneration Committee, the Board acknowledges that no mid-term variable remuneration is payable in respect of the period 2013-2015.
+On the motion of the Nomination and Remuneration Committee, the Board approves the mid-term variable remuneration payable in respect of the period 2014-2016.

-On the motion of the Nomination and Remuneration Committee, the Board approves the short term variable remuneration objectives for the CEO in respect of 2016.
+On the motion of the Nomination and Remuneration Committee, the Board approves the short term variable remuneration objectives for the CEO in respect of 2017.